I Corps (South Vietnam): 1967

-By the end of July PAVN/VC activity had declined in the Corps as they regrouped for attacks around the September elections.
+By the end of July, PAVN/VC activity had declined in the Corps as they regrouped for attacks around the September elections.
 Their plans called for assaults in each of the five northern provinces, together with a demonstration along the DMZ intended to attract large numbers of US forces to its defense.
 During the summer lull, the VC 1st and 2nd Regiments, both weakened, departed from Quang Ngai province.
 The former rejoined the 2nd Division up in Quang Tin, while the latter traveled south to rejoin the 3rd Division in Binh Dinh.

-From 2 to 13 August the 1st Brigade, 101st Airborne Division, ROK 2nd Marine Brigade and ARVN Ranger and Airborne forces conducted Operation Hood River against Base Area 121, 20km west of Quảng Ngãi.
+From 2 to 13 August, the 1st Brigade, 101st Airborne Division, ROK 2nd Marine Brigade and ARVN Ranger and Airborne forces conducted Operation Hood River against Base Area 121, 20 km west of Quảng Ngãi.

-From 11 to 28 August the 1st Marine Division and 2nd Division conducted Operation Cochise/Lien Ket 112 in the Que Son Valley.
+From 11 to 28 August, the 1st Marine Division and 2nd Division conducted Operation Cochise/Lien Ket 112 in the Que Son Valley.
 The operation resulted in 362 PAVN killed and 25 captured for the loss of 10 USMC killed and 83 ARVN killed and three missing.

-From 13 to 29 August the 1st Brigade, 101st Airborne Division conducted Operation Benton against Base Area 117 west of Chu Lai.
+From 13 to 29 August, the 1st Brigade, 101st Airborne Division conducted Operation Benton against Base Area 117 west of Chu Lai.

 In an attempt to reduce civilian casualties and to deny peasant support of the PAVN/VC, allied troops relocated more than 30,000 people from rural Quang Ngai between June and September, swelling the refugee lists to over 168,000, or some 20% of the provincial population.

-From 4 to 15 September the 1st Marine Division conducted Operation Swift in the Que Son Valley.
+From 4 to 15 September, the 1st Marine Division conducted Operation Swift in the Que Son Valley.

-From 5 September to 31 October the ROK 2nd Marine Brigade conducted Operation Dragon Fire against the VC 48th Battalion on the Batangan Peninsula.
+From 5 September to 31 October, the ROK 2nd Marine Brigade conducted Operation Dragon Fire against the VC 48th Battalion on the Batangan Peninsula.

-On 6 September a VC attack on Tam Ky was repulsed by gunships and ARVN forces resulting in over 200 VC killed for the loss of 21 ARVN.
+On 6 September, a VC attack on Tam Ky was repulsed by gunships and ARVN forces resulting in over 200 VC killed for the loss of 21 ARVN.

-On 10 September the 3rd Battalion, 26th Marines engaged units of the PAVN 812th Regiment 6.5km southwest of Con Thien resulting in 140 PAVN and 34 Marines killed.
+On 10 September, the 3rd Battalion, 26th Marines engaged units of the PAVN 812th Regiment 6.5 km southwest of Con Thien resulting in 140 PAVN and 34 Marines killed.

-From 11 September the 1st Brigade, 101st Airborne Division launched Operation Wheeler against Base Area 116 west of Tam Ky.
+From 11 September, the 1st Brigade, 101st Airborne Division launched Operation Wheeler against Base Area 116 west of Tam Ky.